To Be Me

 I have been brought up immersed in all these different cultures — the progressive Hinduism of my mom, the philosophical ideas of my dad, and the love of learning in my school.
 By branching out and creating my own path, I am honoring the cultures I was raised in, because all of them tell me the same thing: to be me.

-Satya is a sixth grader at Saint Ann's School in Brooklyn, New York.
-He loves to read, write, and play Minecraft.
-His dream is to be an actor.
+Satya Shaw is an eighth-grader at Saint Ann's School in Brooklyn, New York.
+He loves to read, sing, and hang out with his friends.
+His dream is to become an actor.